gibbyfree/gibby.dev/content/posts/cmake_starter/index.md

 And that's about it!

 CMake has a lot of features and can be used to generate highly complex build systems, but as a C/C++ hobbyist, this is basically all that I've ever needed from CMake.
+I usually avoid using heavyweight IDEs, and CMake has made C development a lot more accessible to me.